Pope Benedict XV: Italy

 Leo XIII already had agreed to the participation of Catholics in local but not national politics.
 Relations with Italy improved as well under Benedict XV, who de facto reversed the stiff anti-Italian policy of his predecessors by allowing Catholics to participate in national elections as well.
 This led to a surgence of the Italian People's Party under Luigi Sturzo.
 Anti-Catholic politicians were gradually replaced by persons who were neutral or even sympathetic to the Catholic Church.
 King Victor Emmanuel III himself gave signals of his desire for better relations, when, for example, he sent personal condolences to the Pontiff on the death of his brother.

 Benedict XV, along with most traditional Catholics of his time, opposed voting rights for women in principle, on the grounds that it would take them out of their "natural sphere".
 However, he was pragmatic and recognized female suffrage could be a "social necessity in some countries...in order to counter the generally subversive views of the socialists with the supposedly conservative votes of women", believing that women would help support traditional Catholic positions if granted suffrage.

 France

-Joan of Arc enters Orléans (painting by J.J.
-Sherer, 1887).
-Joan was canonized by Pope Benedict XV in 1920.
+Joan of Arc enters Orléans by J.J.
+Sherer.
+Joan was canonized by Benedict XV in 1920.

 Benedict XV also attempted to improve relations with the anti-clerical Republican government of France, and canonized the French national heroine Saint Joan of Arc.
 In the mission territories of the Third World, he emphasized the necessity of training native priests to quickly replace the European missionaries, and founded the Pontifical Oriental Institute and the Coptic College in the Vatican.
 Pius XI would entrust the "Orientale" to the Jesuits and make it a part of the Jesuit's Gregorian Consortium in Rome (along with the Gregorian University and the Biblicum).
 In 1921, France re-established diplomatic relations with the Vatican.